 The Royal Flying Doctor Service has printed a pocket-sized quick guide to first aid.
 The single-sheet, fold-out guide packs into a cardboard holder and can easily be deployed for instant reading.

 You never know when things can go horribly wrong in the Outback.
 Here’s an account of a six-day stranding in the remote Northern Simpson Desert.

 Outback Travel Australia relies on the VKS737 network on all bush trips.
 Contrary to the belief of many, HF isn’t ‘dinosaur’ system, but thanks to recent developments is the communications network of choice for remote area travel and disaster relief.

 Native bees are important pollinators of Australia’s unique wildflowers and are a vital part of our Australian bushland.

-We've been using a Bite Away Insect Bite Healer for over a year and now we wouldn't leave home without it.
+We’ve been using a Bite Away Insect Bite Healer for years and we wouldn’t leave home without it.